regen-network/regen-ledger/docs/getting-started/running-a-full-node.md

 ## Prerequisites

-In order to install the `cosmovisor` and `regen` binaries, you'll need the following:
+In order to install the `regen` binary, you'll need the following:

 - Git `>=2`
 - Make `>=4`
 - Go `>=1.15`

-In order to run a full node for a live network, we recommend the following:

-- 8GB RAM
-- 4vCPUs
-- 200GB Disk space

-For more information on hardware requirements, see [Prerequisites](./prerequisites).
+For more information (including hardware recommendations), see [Prerequisites](./prerequisites).

-## Install Cosmovisor

-...

 ## Install Regen